 Manual-configured addresses are not scalable in medium to large sites, hence are out of scope.
-However, some hosts such as servers may need static addresses.
 Manual-configured addresses/hosts should be avoided as much as possible.

 Unique Local Addresses (ULA, [RFC4193]) may be used for local communications, usually inside of enterprise networks.
 They can be sufficient for any host that is accessible only inside the enterprise network and has no need for external communication [RFC4864].
 Normally, they do not need to be changed during a global prefix renumbering event.
 However, they may need to be renumbered in some rare scenarios, quite separate from the global prefix renumbering.